National Name Check Program

 Authority: Executive Order (EO) 13467, as amended, authorizes the National Name Check Program to conduct national agency checks as part of the pre-employment vetting and background investigation process.
 In addition, the FBI may provide responsive information to requesting agencies if it is determined that the information may be released pursuant to applicable law and policy, to include the Privacy Act of 1974 (5 USC § 552(a)).

 Purpose: Many federal agencies seek background information from FBI files before bestowing a privilege—whether that privilege is government employment or an appointment, a security clearance, attendance at a White House function, immigration benefits, naturalization, or a visa to visit the United States.
-More than 50 agencies regularly request FBI name checks.
-In addition to serving federal government customers, the NNCP conducts numerous name searches in direct support of the counterterrorism, counterintelligence, and homeland security efforts of the FBI.
+Approximately 50 federal agencies regularly request FBI name checks.
+In addition to serving authorized federal agencies, the NNCP conducts numerous name searches in direct support of the counterterrorism, counterintelligence, and homeland security efforts of the FBI.

 Function: The employees of the NNCP review and analyze potential identifiable documents to determine if information exists regarding a specific individual, and if so, what information may be disseminated to the requesting agency.
 It is important to note that the FBI does not adjudicate the final outcome; it just reports the results to the requesting agency.